kevin-labtani/learning-graphql/README.md

 - Create Resolvers for Mutation fields

 Return values for Mutation fields are dependent on your clients and use case.
 If using a client side GraphQL cache, you should return the exact values Queries return

+### Schema Definition Language (Advanced)

+Enums:

+A set of discrete values that can be used in place of Scalars.
+An enum field must resolve to one of the values in the Enum.
+Great for limiting a field to only a few different options.
+By default enums resolve to strings with the same value